Shards-Of-Sapphire/Letter-Raider/README.md

 ## ▶️ How to Play
 1. Launch the game.
-2. Form as many valid words as possible before the timer runs out.
+2. Guess the word before the timer runs out.
-3. Submit words to gain points.
-4. Try to beat your high score!
+3. Try to beat your high score!

 ---